 CRS in Senegal

-Despite a stable democracy, a growing economy and a warm culture, which prides itself for its hospitality, Senegal continues to face major challenges toward sustainable growth and development.
-Those issues include immense unemployment, poor infrastructure, longstanding underinvestment, an inhibiting policy environment, a simmering separatist movement, and a population whose livelihoods are heavily affected by international food prices, droughts and a lack of resiliency.
-Low levels of education, gender inequality, poor governance, inconsistent agricultural production, aggressive desertification, and the persistence of preventable diseases and malnutrition compromise the country's ability to meet its basic needs, and further contribute to the susceptibility of Senegal's most vulnerable populations.
+Located on the most western point of the continent, Senegal is home to many cultures and peoples.
+It experiences a stable democracy, a growing economy and a warm culture, which prides itself on its hospitality.
+Despite these attributes, Senegal continues to face major challenges towards achieving sustainable growth and development.
+Some of these barriers include high unemployment rates, limited opportunities for youth, poor infrastructure, a simmering separatist movement, and a population whose livelihoods are heavily affected by international food prices, cyclical droughts and a lack of resiliency to climate change.
+Low levels of education, gender inequality, poor governance, irregular agricultural yields, aggressive desertification, the prevalence of preventable diseases, and malnutrition compromise the country's ability to meet its basic needs, and secure a future for its most vulnerable populations.

 Country News and Stories